-EC 125 Growth and Development of the Young Child 4-0-4

-Major theories and research findings in the social, emotional, cognitive, and physical domains of development of young children from conception to age eight will be the focus of this course.
+EC 125 Growth and Development of the Young Child 4-0-4 Major theories and research findings in the social, emotional, cognitive, and physical domains of development of young children from conception to age eight will be the focus of this course.
 Emphasis will be placed on applying understanding of the following theories to children's needs in a pluralistic society: progressive education theory, psychosocial theory, behaviorist theory, cognitive theory, sociocultural theory, maturation theory, humanist theory, attachment theory, moral development theory, and multiple intelligences theory.
-Students will use professional strategies (anecdotal records, time samplings, etc.) to observe and record the behavior of infants, toddlers, preschool, and primary age children in early childhood settings as they explore these theories ing of the language processes of listening, speaking, reading, writing, and visually representing by exploring vocabulary development and phonemic awareness.
-Emphasis will be on concrete, practical application of various philosophies, theories, and current research in early childhood education.
-Methods of observing children's behavior and progress, and developing and using suitable instructional and play materials will be discussed.
-Participants will experience and broaden their own creativity and imagination through exploring learning activities that can be applied to actual early childhood settings.
-Emphasis will be on planning stimulating, age-appropriate classroom and outdoor learning environments that encourage child-initiated discovery and act as a tool in behavior management.
-These environments will be child and family friendly, barrier free, inclusionary, and meet state regulatory requirements.
+Students will use professional strategies (anecdotal records, time samplings, etc.) to observe and record the behavior of infants, toddlers, preschool, and primary age children in early childhood settings as they explore these theories

-EC 141 Curriculum and Environments 1
+EC 141 Curriculum and Environments 1 3-0-3